 Why HOAs Aren’t Classified as Property Management Companies

 Traditional property management firms, conversely, are classified under NAICS 531311 (Residential Property Managers) because they operate as for-profit businesses that manage properties on behalf of owners for a fee.
-This distinction matters significantly when selecting insurance products, as HOAs require specialized directors and officers (D&O) liability coverage that differs from typical commercial general liability policies.
+The table below illustrates the key differences between these two classifications:

 Understanding this classification difference helps explain why HOAs face unique financial and insurance considerations.
-Your association isn’t running a business—it’s operating a nonprofit community organization with fiduciary duties.
+Your association isn’t running a business; it’s operating a nonprofit community organization with fiduciary duties.
 This affects everything from tax reporting to banking requirements.
 When boards clearly understand this distinction, they’re better positioned to handle critical HOA board responsibilities that should never be outsourced, ensuring proper oversight of the association’s unique regulatory and financial obligations.

 How NAICS Classification Affects Your HOA’s Insurance Coverage